 Our team of property professionals take great delight in helping you find your ideal home.
 Whether you are looking for a house (or new build home), bungalow or apartment, Loveitts can support you with mortgage advice, finding the perfect property in your price range from our listings and advising you on conveyancers (legal and land registry) in the business.
 We know exactly how drawn out buying a property can be so we will chase your purchase through to completion whether you are a first-time buyer or experienced on the property ladder.
-What exactly does buying a house entail?
+What exactly does buying a house entail and what questions do you need to ask?
 Here is our step-by-step guide to buying a house in England and Wales.

 FIND A PROPERTYThe first step is to find the right property for you.
 It is important to consider how long you intend to be at a property, whether school catchment areas are important, what your budget is, and what your must-haves and nice-to-haves are.
 Create a list and get as many ticks as possible.
 Go and see as many properties as possible to get a real idea of what you like and don’t like, and avoid ruling properties out without seeing them.
 Many buyers will buy something completely different to what they initially set out to.
 Budget: Deciding how much money you can put towards a new home is one of the most parts of the house buying process.
 Failing to set a budget could have consequences.
 You must think about: how much can you save for a deposit?
 How much can you afford to borrow?
 Will you have to pay stamp duty?
 If you’re buying a home to renovate, how much will building work and decoration cost on top of the purchase price?
 Length of time you intend to be at the property: Is this a house you want to settle down in?
 It might be your first home, but you plan on moving again.
 Perhaps you are looking for a house to buy, renovate and sell on for a profit.
 These are important things to consider, especially if you are considering a place for the short term where letting might be better for you.
 What are your “must-haves”?: Create a checklist of everything you must have in a home when looking to move in.
 You should also have a “nice-to-haves” list, giving you a dream scenario and is a good idea of managing expectations.
 Tick as many off as possible, which will give you a clear idea of what you like and don’t like.
 This is effective when you see as many properties as possible.
 You also never rule out any property without going to see it in person first.
 You might find you will buy a house you would never have purchased at the start of your house hunt.